 Here are some wonderful walks I went on last time I visited the Brecon Beacons, including Pen y Fan.

 On this visit, I opted to climb Fan y Big, (yes, I promise that’s its name) but also explored some of the walks close to Parkwood Dolygaer Activity Centre, including even more waterfalls.
+For winter hiking, check out essential gear for walking in snowy conditions.

 Becky’s Tips for Hiking in the Brecon Beacons